 Find the current homework challenges for this half term below.

 As a parent/carers you can support your child in developing a love of reading.

 Learning to read is about listening and understanding as well as working out what’s printed on the page.
 Through hearing stories, children are exposed to a wide range of words.
 This helps them build their own vocabulary and improve their understanding when they listen, which is vital as they start to read.
 It’s important for them to understand how stories work too.
 Even if your child doesn’t understand every word, they’ll hear new sounds, words and phrases which they can then try out, copying what they have heard.

 As children start to learn to read at school, you can play an important role in helping to keep them interested in books.
 Find out what interests them, help them to find books that will be engaging and fun, and spend time reading the books they bring home from school together.

 Please remember to write in your child's reading record when you have read or shared a book together.
 It doesn't have to be their guided reading book; comics, magazines, signs, labels, shopping lists and books of their own choice are all examples of things you may read together.

 The library is free to join and gives your child access to 100's of books to borrow.

 You may wish to share some of these stories/books linked to our learning to share at home:

-We will also be looking at a range of non fiction books focusing on pirates, boats, ships, the ocean and fish!
-We will look at the features including using a contents page and an index.
+We will also be looking at a range of non fiction books focusing on autumn, leaves, sticks, forest and our environment!
+We will look at the difference s between fiction and non-fiction books.
 It would be beneficial for the children to look at what non-fiction books they have at home.
 We would love to hear some of the facts that you have learned!

 Children need a PE kit in school with them every day.
 Please encourage your child to get dressed as independently as possible at home.